-Congratulations to McNeill Franklin from Davidson Fine Arts Magnet School, Augusta, GA, recipient of the 2019 Ruth Patrick Science and Education Center Environmental Science Award.
+Congratulations to Judah Breland from Davidson Fine Arts Magnet School, Augusta, GA, recipient of the 2022 Ruth Patrick Science and Education Center Environmental Science Award.

-The 2019 CSRA Regional Science and Engineering Fair was held on March 17 at USC Aiken.
-There were nearly 200 projects from CSRA schools displayed at the fair.
+The 2022 CSRA Regional Science and Engineering Fair was held as a virtual science fair from March 9-12.
+There were nearly 150 projects from CSRA schools in this virtual fair.
 Each year, the RPSEC presents an environmental science award in honor of Dr. Ruth Patrick.
 Dr. Patrick pioneered work in the study of fresh water ecosystems and developed methods for measuring the health of these systems.

 Title of Project

 "Impact of Trout stocking on macroinvertebrates in the Toccoa River"